dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 To perform a production build of the application, do the following:

-1. Install dependencies: `npm install`
+1. Install dependencies: `npm install`.
 1. Build the application: `npm run build`.
 This will build the application into the `.next` directory.
 1. [Optionally] To run the production server: `npm run start` and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 Note: this server does not auto-update when you change files.